smitpi/PSLauncher/docs/Start-PSSysTrayLauncher.md

 schema: 2.0.0
 ---

-# Start-PSLauncherColorPicker
+# Start-PSSysTrayLauncher

 ## SYNOPSIS
-Launches a gui form to test and change the color of PSLauncher.
+Gui menu app in your systray with custom executable functions

 ## SYNTAX

 ```
-Start-PSLauncherColorPicker [-ConfigFilePath] <String> [-WhatIf] [-Confirm] [<CommonParameters>]
+Start-PSSysTrayLauncher [-ConfigFilePath] <String> [-WhatIf] [-Confirm] [<CommonParameters>]
 ```

 ## DESCRIPTION
-Launches a gui form to test and change the color of PSLauncher.
+Gui menu app in your systray with custom executable functions.
+If you double click on the icon, it will launch the full gui.

 ## EXAMPLES

 ### EXAMPLE 1
 ```
-Start-PSLauncherColorPicker -ConfigFilePath c:\temp\config.json
+Start-PSSysTrayLauncher -ConfigFilePath C:\temp\PSSysTrayConfig.csv
 ```

 ## PARAMETERS